Bezdarnost/publications/README.md

-This publication under review for CVPR'25
+This publication under review at CVPR'25